 To ensure quality care for lesbian, gay, bisexual, transgender, and queer (LGBTQ+) patients, Fierce Pride has identified five policies and practices that mental health agencies and medical clinics can adopt to make their practice welcoming and inclusive to LGBTQ+ people.
-Agencies and clinics who have or who adopt two or more of the above stated policies may be added to the Bright Spaces, Welcome Places Online Directory.
-Individuals looking for mental health and medical health services can search for agencies that have LGBTQ+ affirming polices.
+Agencies and clinics who have or who adopt three or more of the recommended policies may be added to the Bright Spaces, Welcome Places Online Directory.
+Individuals looking for mental health and medical health services can search for agencies that have LGBTQ+ affirming policies.
 Additionally, agencies listed in our directory will be given an LGBTQ+ art print created by a New Mexico LGBTQ+ artist.

 Healthcare settings have historically discriminated against LGBTQ+ people, and many LGBTQ+ people do not seek mental health or health care services due to past negative experiences or a fear of negative experiences.
 It is important for health care organizations to include sexual orientation, gender identity and gender expression in their nondiscrimination policy.
 Click here for examples of nondiscrimination policies.